-Whenever this value is greater than 1, say K, What'sBest! will return up to K unique solutions to the model.
+Whenever this value is greater than 1, say K, What'sBest! will return up to K unique solutions to the model, with respect to the 0/1 variables.
 These solutions will have the property that they are the next best solutions available in terms of their objective values.
+If there are K or less alternate optima in the 0/1 variables, then these solutions will be listed.
 Less than K solutions may be returned if a sufficient number of feasible solutions do not exist.
 Please refer to section Usage Guidelines for K-Best Solutions for an example of the use of the K-Best feature.